-Even though the sales transaction is technically complete, the sales process doesn’t stop there.
+Even though the sales transaction is technically complete, an effective sales process doesn’t stop there.

-This final stage, Delight and Grow, may be the most crucial because it’s the stage where you make sure the customer’s goal has been met and even exceeded!
+This final stage, Delight and Grow, is maybe the most crucial because it’s the stage where you make sure the customer’s goal has been met and even exceeded!

-It’s important because, in today’s B2B world, customer satisfaction is one of the best ways to not only have repeat customers but gain new ones since potential customers often rely on review platforms and social media reviews during their journey.
+It’s important because, in today’s B2B world, customer satisfaction is one of the best ways to not only get repeat business but also gain new customers since potential customers often rely on review platforms and social media reviews during their journey.

 Overall, during this final stage, your goal is to delight the customer in ways that support their goals but also support a flourishing business relationship for you both.